 Over the last decade, archaeological 3D data has become more accessible to the public.
 There are online archives, similar to the ADS, where users can access this data for additional knowledge in specific artifacts and archaeological sites which have been recorded using various forms of 3D data.
 While this data can be viewed, some online archives do not have their data open for the public to download and re-use for their own purposes.

-This questionnaire has been created by Michaela Mauriello, a University of York Digital Heritage Masters student, to investigate the activity and re-use of 3D data found within the ADS archive.
+This questionnaire has been created by Michaela Mauriello, a University of York Digital Heritage Masters student, to investigate the activity and re-use of 3D data found within the ADS archive as part of a placement at the ADS.
 Specific archives provide photogrammetric, CT scans, laser scans and additional forms of data gathered while the project was in progress.
 The 3D data found within the ADS archives can be downloaded for personal re-use.
 This downloadable data and metadata can be used in projects and research by those interested in the particular subject.

 The ADS utilizes an open sources 3D Viewer (3D Hop) allowing users to interact with 3D data found in archives providing photogrammetric data such as the ForSEAdiscovery.
 Two versions of the viewer were developed for the ADS and include: the Object Level 3D Viewer and the Stratigraphy 3D Viewer.
 The object 3D Viewer allows users to move the object to view all sides, zoom in and out of the scene as well as control the lighting in the viewer to see better details in specific areas of interest.
 The viewer for the stratigraphic data shows different layers found within the archaeological site.
 This can be seen in the Las Cuevas Project archive.